levi223/GaiaClusterFit/README.md

 ```
 Imports a GAIA table from the .fits format and stores it to self.regiondata

+* `path`: a string specifying the path to the .fits table file containing cluster region data

 ### GCAinstance.ExportRegion()
 ```python
 def ExportDataTable(self, path, **kwargs): #export the self.datatable to any format(for importing measures i would recommend .fits)
      self.regiondata.write(f'{path}',**kwargs)
 ```
 Exports self.regiondata to a .fits file at a specified path.
 Kwargs translate over from `astropy.io.ascii.write(**kwargs)` function
+* `path`: a string specifying the path where the .fits table file containing cluster region data will be stored

 ### GCAinstance.GaiaLogin()